JuliaDynamics/NetworkDynamics.jl/docs/src/initialization.md

 Symbols that have a **default** value (see [Metadata](@ref)) are considered *fixed*.
 All other symbols are considered *free* and must provide a **guess** value as an initial starting point for the nonlinear solver.

-The **defaults** and **guesses** can be either obtained from the [Metadata](@ref) directly, or provided as arguments.
+The **defaults** and **guesses** can be either obtained from the [Metadata](@ref) directly or provided as arguments.

 ### Typical Workflow
 The following initialization workflow (as used in the [Tutorial on Initialization](@ref init-tutorial)) is quite common for complex dynamics:

-  1. Define simple, quasistatic models with the same input-output structure as the dynamic models.
+  1. Define simple, quasi-static models with the same input-output structure as the dynamic models.
   2. Find a solution of the static model using [`find_fixpoint`](@ref).
   3. Define elaborate, dynamical models.
-Define dynamical network on same graph topology.
+Define dynamical network on the same graph topology.
   4. Use [`set_interface_defaults!`](@ref) to "copy" the inputs and outputs of all components from the static solution to the dynamical network.
-  5. Use [`initialize_component!`](@ref) to determine "free" states and parameters within the dynamical models to reach a steady state while satisfying the constraints on inputs/output.
+  5. Use [`initialize_component!`](@ref) to determine "free" states and parameters within the dynamical models to reach a steady state while satisfying the constraints on inputs/outputs.

 ### Non-mutating vs Mutating Initialization